 Researchers interviewed the students, their parents, and relevant school personnel.
 The participants were also observed on two occasions and accommodations use data were recorded.
 State policies were also examined as a point of comparison.

-Seven (7) frequently-used accommodations by student participants included: large print, preferential seating, extended time, additional explanation/paraphrasing, signed administration, individual and small group administration, oral delivery by a reader.
-Thirteen (13) infrequently-used accommodations included: assistive technology, audiotapes, braille, CCTV, FM system, frequent breaks, lighting, magnifying equipment, slant board, special paper, scribe, seat cushion, and talking calculator.
+Seven (7) frequently-used accommodations by student participants included: large print, preferential seating, extended time, additional explanation/paraphrasing, signed administration, individual and small group administration, and oral delivery by a reader.
+Thirteen (13) infrequently-used accommodations included: assistive technology, audiotapes/recorded delivery, braille, CCTV, FM system, frequent breaks, lighting, magnifying equipment, slant board, special paper, scribe/dictated response, seat cushion, and talking calculation device.
 Three major findings to emerge were that (a) students were provided accommodations that were not specifically tailored to their needs; (b) self-determination among students with deaf-blindness was not actively observed in the classroom; and (c) there was a lack of congruence among accommodations used in class, during assessment, and among those documented on the IEP or 504 Plan.